ropensci/ruODK/README.md

 community.
 We pay our respects to them, their culture and to their Elders past and present.

-This software was created both as a contribution to the ODK ecosystem and for the conservation of the biodiversity of Western Australia, and in doing so, caring for country.
+This software was created on Whadjuk boodja (ground) both as a contribution to the ODK ecosystem and for the conservation of the biodiversity of Western Australia, and in doing so, caring for country.

 ## Package functionality